RyderForReal/MUNManager/README.md

 Built on AvaloniaUI, MUNManager is a cross-platform application for managing Model United Nations conferences.
 It is currently in development and only recommended for small-scale uses.

 ### Running the Application
+Download the latest release from the releases page and run the executable.
 The application requires the latest version of .NET Core.

 #### Flags:
 - `--debug/-d` Enables debug mode, removing some validation checks.
 - `--skipSetup/-s` Skips event setup for quicker testing of the application.